 Guinea pigs are extremely sensitive, so any change in their environment will affect them just as much as a change in their body.
 This lack of appetite can be a symptom of a lot of diseases.
 Check in with your doctor as soon as you notice something like this.

-This condition is not equivalent to “lack of appetite,” it is the same thing as “refusing to eat.”
+This condition is not equivalent to “lack of appetite.”
+It is the same thing as “refusing to eat.”
 This can happen because of many factors such as malocclusion (misaligned teeth).
 Guinea pigs suffering from malocclusion cannot physically eat.

 You cannot solve this issue alone so don’t be scared to go to a specialist.
 They will determine their diseases, possible infectious-diseases and anything that can cause this lack of appetite.

-Food-wise, I can definitely say that a guinea pig owner has to spend quite a big amount of money on their food.
+Guinea pig owner has to spend quite a big amount of money on their food.
 But always be careful about what you feed them and how much you feed them.

 List of Sources